rayanc72/PDFStream/README.md

 - `.fq` → Fourier transformed function F(Q)
 - `.sq` → Structure factor S(Q)
 - `.gr` → Real-space pair distribution function G(r)
+- `.json` → Configuration file with parameters used for processing

-These files can be visualized directly within the app and downloaded.
+The PDF output files can be visualized directly within the app and downloaded.

 ---